Redrawing Boundaries of Solidarity?

 ETUC, social dialogue and the Europeanisation of trade unions in the 1990s

 - Fafo-report 238

 Trade unions today are facing new challenges with the internationalisation and regional integration of markets and production.
 These challenges have been particularly pronounced in Western Europe, where economic, political and monetary integration promoted under the auspices of the European Community/European Union have advanced further than in other region in the world.
-In the field of social policy and employment regulation, however, the authority of the European Community has historically been weak and the nation-states have remained the locus of power – offering trade unions limited opportunities to influence the integration process.

 It therefore came as a great surprise when, on 31 October 1991, the main European employers' associations and trade unions – the UNICE, CEEP and ETUC – signed an agreement that almost literally was written into the Maastricht Treaty on European Union.
 By institutionalising a new mode of decision-making in Community social policy, the European social partners were granted a co-regulatory role in the EU legislative process whereby European agreements could replace proposed legislation and become European law.